KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

   - Lower SoundLimiterThreshold a little (e.g., 27000); keep Attack at 1.0; adjust Release between 0.01–0.05.

-- “Be more proactive on DirectSound when many sounds stack”
+- “Be more proactive when many sounds stack (crowd attenuation)”
-  - Lower SoundDSDynStartCount, or increase SoundDSDynDbPerExtra and/or SoundDSDynMaxDb.
+  - Lower SoundDSDynStartCount (and/or SoundSDLDynStartCount), or increase the per-extra and max dB values on the relevant backend to duck earlier and harder.

 ## FAQ